sillydan1/aaltitoad/README.md

 ```

 ## Install
-This will install the `aaltitoad` commandline tool to `/usr/local/bin/` or `REDACTED` on windows/macOS
+This will install the `aaltitoad` commandline tool and the associated libraries to `/usr/local/bin/`.
+Mac OSX and Windows builds are not tested yet.
 ```
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..